jeras/verilator/docs/guide/exe_verilator.rst

 .. option:: --timescale <timeunit>/<timeprecision>

-   Sets default timescale, timeunit and timeprecision for when "`timescale" does not occur before a given module.
-Default is "1ps/1ps" (to match SystemC).
+   Sets default timescale, timeunit and timeprecision for when :code:`&96;timescale` does not occur before a given module.
+Default is :command:`1ps/1ps` (to match SystemC).
 This is overridden by :vlopt:`--timescale-override`.

 .. option:: --timescale-override <timeunit>/<timeprecision>

 .. option:: --timescale-override /<timeprecision>

-   Overrides all "\`timescale"s in sources.
-The timeunit may be left empty to specify only to override the timeprecision, e.g. "/1fs".
+   Overrides all :code:`&96;timescale` definitions in sources.
+The timeunit may be left empty to specify only to override the timeprecision, e.g. :command:`/1fs`.

-   The time precision must be consistent with SystemC's "sc_set_time_resolution()", or the C++ code instantiating the Verilated module.
-As "1fs" is the finest time precision it may be desirable to always use a precision of "1fs".
+   The time precision must be consistent with SystemC's :code:`sc_set_time_resolution()`, or the C++ code instantiating the Verilated module.
+As :command:`1fs` is the finest time precision it may be desirable to always use a precision of :command:`1fs`.

 .. option:: --timing